bluecadet/bldr/README.md

     'devOnce': 'bldr dev --once'
   }
 ```

-but you can also install it globally:
-`npm i -g @bluecadet/bldr`

 Then run `npm run dev`, which will run `bldr dev`, etc.

 If you need to pass parameters to a script, add `--` between the command and the parameter:
 `npm run dev -- env=SampleEnv`

+You can also install it globally:
+`npm i -g @bluecadet/bldr`

 ## Documentation